YoYoYoDude/YoYoYo_Engine/readme.txt

 If you want to contact me more directly, you can add me on Skype at "smgplayer" or find me on Twitter @YoYoYoDude2

 About
--This is an engine specifically made for GameMaker Studio with (hopefully) all of the weird physics bugs/changes Studio has fixed.
+-This is an engine specifically made for GameMaker Studio with all of the weird physics bugs/changes Studio has fixed.
--It is based off of the Yuuutu engine and has most of its features and structure.
 -This engine assumes you have a reasonable amount of experience with GameMaker and requires some GML knowledge for things like playing music.

 Features
--Works mostly the same as the Yuuutu engine, with cleaner code and annoying bugs like dying through platforms fixed -Includes a main menu system with options menu based off the KS engine -Includes gravity flipping, vines, jump refreshers, and other frequently used gimmicky objects -Built-in save verification system with MD5 hash checks to make saves harder to hack -Mute/unmute music with Ctrl+M
+-Works the same as other standard engines, with cleaner code and annoying bugs like dying through platforms fixed -Includes a main menu system with options menu based off the KS engine -Includes gravity flipping, vines, jump refreshers, and other frequently used gimmicky objects -Includes slopes that support any shape
+-Includes built-in controller support
+-Built-in save verification system with MD5 hash checks to make saves harder to hack -Mute/unmute music with Ctrl+M
 -Stretchable window size (reset with F5)